Industry Expertise · July 18, 2024

 Use your standards as a way to vet and select vendors.
 To protect your company, you'll want to make sure every partner that becomes part of your process has the same commitment to delivering high quality.

 Also, use expectations as part of your hiring process.
-Any employee who has access to the food or beverage during production must be able to follow your quality assurance protocols.
+Any employee who has access to food or beverage during production must be able to follow your quality assurance protocols.
 You should also have an employee or team assigned to monitoring your product and comparing it against your quality measures.
-For safe measure, set up a process for safe, efficient disposal in case your product doesn't meet these guidelines.
+For good measure, set up a process for safe, efficient disposal in case your product doesn't meet these guidelines.

 If your products have any quality issues, take steps to find the root cause.
 Collecting data throughout the process can help you better prevent future quality issues.
 You may want to invest in quality assurance software that can help track and analyze your supply chain and manufacturing process and flag potential issues.
 Data can provide transparency and information you can use for accountability and continuous improvement.